Skip to contents

 plate <- register_plate(plate)

-Finally, you can use plate_app() to further inspect the plates or to generate injection sequences and dilution schemes.
+Finally, you can use study_app() to further inspect the plates or to generate injection sequences and dilution schemes.

 Adding samples with pharmackinetic information